Earth

 While climate scientists and people all over the world have been screaming for action by our governments in the wake of this crisis, their actions have unfortunately not matched the urgency of the situation we find ourselves in.
 Climate activists have grown increasingly frustrated at the inaction of those in power, especially when you consider that we have now reached a tipping point.
 We should have enacted policies and regulations long ago to prevent the crisis from reaching this point, but we’re here now, and we need to do something immediately or it’s going to be “too little, too late.”

-Climate change is it real Greta Thunberg lobbies the parliament on climate change
+Climate change is it real greta thunberg lobbies the parliament on climate change

 Greta Thunberg is a well-known climate activist who has been pushing for government action beginning at a young age.
 Photo by European Parliament. licensed under CC BY 2.0.